 NOTE: This post is part of an ongoing education series.
 This information is for educational purposes only.
 This information does not constitute investment advice.
-No rational person would make investment decisions based on a blog post.
 Please consult with your financial advisor before taking any action.
-If you think it is OK to make investment decisions based on a blog post, then for the love of the FSM – Stop reading this blog.
+For planning advice contact Polaris Financial Planning.

 Insurance is a sensitive topic and there can be a lot of emotion wrapped in the decision about how much to buy and what kind you should get.
 I will not talk about why you may need insurance or how much to get in this post.
 You can see my previous post of term vs. whole life here.